Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \subsection{Clinical Pathology Workflow}

-This subsection details the clinical workflow in pathology covering the collection of a tissue sample, its subsequent processing into a slide, inspection by a pathologist, and compilation of the analysis and diagnosis into a pathology.
-Figure \ref{fig:clinical_workflow} summarizes these steps along with suggestions for corresponding CoPath applications, organizing them into the conventional pathology phases for samples: pre-analytical, analytical, and post-analytical.
-These phases were developed to categorize quality control measures, as each phase has its own set of potential sources of errors \cite{njoroge2014risk}, and thus potential sources of corrections during which CoPath and healthcare artificial intelligence tools could prove useful.
+This subsection provides a general overview of the clinical workflow in pathology covering the collection of a tissue sample, its subsequent processing into a slide, inspection by a pathologist, and compilation of the analysis and diagnosis into a pathology.
+Figure \ref{fig:clinical_workflow} summarizes these steps at a high level and provides suggestions for corresponding CPath applications.
+The steps are organized under the conventional pathology phases for samples: pre-analytical, analytical, and post-analytical.
+These phases were developed to categorize quality control measures, as each phase has its own set of potential sources of errors \cite{njoroge2014risk}, and thus potential sources of corrections during which CPath and healthcare artificial intelligence tools could prove useful.
+For details about each step of the workflow, please refer to the Appendix \ref{sec:appendix_clinical_workflow}.

-\textbf{\textit{Sample Collection}} Tissue samples are categorized into two general types a) \textit{small specimens}, normally obtained to diagnose disease and guide subsequent treatment and b) \textit{large specimens}, surgically removed to treat the disease after diagnosis. \textit{Small specimen} biopsies are performed by different specialties in different settings, which can vary from family doctors sampling skin lesions to head and neck specialists performing panendoscopic biopsies under anesthesia.
-Based on the type of sample required and its originating site, small specimen samples are obtained by different methods: 1) core biopsies, 2) cytological specimens, 3) small excisions, and 4) pincer biopsies.
-In contrast, \textit{large specimens} are mostly resections performed by surgeons for treatment purposes once the diagnosis has already been obtained.
-Large specimens are significantly more complex than small specimens and require a high-level of expertise to process before reaching the microscopic interpretation step.

-\textbf{\textit{Accessioning}} The patient-care team fills out request forms which are tagged to the pathology specimen and sent along with the sample to the pathology department to enter the specimen and patient information into the laboratory information system (LIS).
-Depending on the institution, the LIS can then be linked to the electronic medical records (EMR) system to populate basic demographic data, and to a slide tracking system (STS) to locate and time each event in pathology.
-Ensuring that accessioning is done correctly is essential, as specimen mix-ups or incorrect data entry from request forms are a large source of errors in the worfklow \cite{abdollahi2014types}.

-\textbf{\textit{Specimen Preparation}} Most samples arrive at the pathology lab having already been preserved in a 4\% formalin solution.
-Other preservation media are used for specific pathology objectives; notably using RPMI to preserve cells for flow cytometry and glutaraldehyde preservation for electronic microscopy \cite{smith2011cytology}.
-Sometimes, the samples are sent to the pathology lab without a preservation medium, and in this ``fresh'' state the tissue will undergo cold ischemia changes until the pathologist can assess the sample, perform specimen preparation, and fix the tissue in the preservation media.
-Indeed, each of these events has an impact on the quality of the tissue, which in turn significantly affects the quality of the final WSI.
-Specifically, large specimens are almost always processed by a pathologist who will open the container, take basic measurements, and open the organ to ensure uniform formalin penetration.